Wm. Wheat & Son – A Potted History Est 1937

-Our aim is to make sure that the flowers we offer are the best your money can buy, healthy, full of life and worth the price you pay.
+Our aim is to make sure that the flowers and plants we offer are the best your money can buy, healthy, full of life and worth the price you pay.
 Our reputation together with over 80 years’ experience in growing and service means that you won't have to settle for second best.

 William 'Bill' Wheat

 Young 'Bill' Wheat had worked down the pit since he was 10 years old.
-Born in 1908 the first of six surviving children he was determined to educate himself and to work in horticulture.
-Like many miners he had an allotment and eventually in 1937 he left the Derbyshire town of Church Gresley and started a new life in the small rural community of Streetly.
+Born in 1908, the first of six surviving children, he was determined to educate himself and to work in horticulture.
+Like many miners, he had an allotment and eventually in 1937 he left the Derbyshire town of Church Gresley and started a new life in the small rural community of Streetly.
 Bill took a job at Hardwick nurseries in Hardwick road working for Charlie Timmings as nursery manager.
-He rented a cottage in Aldridge road, Streetly and it was here with his new wife Phyllis that together they built their first greenhouses and started selling produce from the garden gate to supplement their income.
+He rented a cottage in Aldridge road, Streetly and it was here with his new wife, Phyllis, that together they built their first greenhouses and started selling produce from the garden gate to supplement their income.

-As time went by Bill and his son Brian expanded their business firstly selling from a stall at Erdington market and then in 1957 they built one of the first 'garden centres' at the nursery in Hardwick road, which they now owned.
+As time went by Bill and his son Brian expanded their business firstly selling from a stall at Erdington market and then in 1957 they built one of the first 'garden centres' at the nursery in Hardwick road, which they now own.
 Their reputation for quality and service grew.
-Floristry became a big part of the business too as demand from the many prosperous local residents for flowers for all sorts of parties, functions and weddings led them to Wm Wheat and Son.
+Floristry became a big part of the business too, as demand from the many prosperous local residents for flowers for all sorts of parties, functions and weddings led them to Wm Wheat and Son.
 Gradually Bill took a back seat and Brian took over the running of the company with his brother Colin.

 Bill and Phyllis Wheat